orval-labs/orval/docs/src/pages/guides/client-with-zod.md

 };
 ```

-Here we describe the generation of `zod` and the definition of `swr`. `petstoreZod` avoids conflicts in generated file names by specifying `.zod.ts` for `output.fileExtension` and not defining `schemas`.
-Also, `mock` only needs to be generated once, so it is defined only in `petstore`.
+Here we describe the configurations for generating Zod and the definition of SWR. `petstoreZod` avoids conflicts in the generated file names by specifying `.zod.ts` for `output.fileExtension` and not defining `schemas`. `mock` only needs to be generated once, so it is defined only in `petstore`.

 The files that are actually automatically generated are as follows: